posted in → Articles

 Paul:

 “Men and brethren, children of the stock of Abraham, and whosoever among you feareth God, to you is the word of this salvation sent.
 For they that dwell at Jerusalem, and their rulers, because they knew him not, nor yet the voices of the prophets which are read every sabbath day, they have fulfilled them in condemning him.
 And though they found no cause of death in him, yet desired they Pilate that he should be slain.
 And when they had fulfilled all that was written of him, they took him down from the tree, and laid him in a sepulchre.
 But God raised him from the dead: And he was seen many days of them which came up with him from Galilee to Jerusalem, who are his witnesses unto the people.
 And we declare unto you glad tidings, how that the promise which was made unto the fathers, God hath fulfilled the same unto us their children, in that he hath raised up Jesus again; as it is also written in the second psalm, Thou art my Son, this day have I begotten thee.
 And as concerning that he raised him up from the dead, now no more to return to corruption, he said on this wise, I will give you the sure mercies of David.
 Wherefore he saith also in another psalm, Thou shalt not suffer thine Holy One to see corruption.
 For David, after he had served his own generation by the will of God, fell on sleep, and was laid unto his fathers, and saw corruption: But he, whom God raised again, saw no corruption.
-Be it known unto you therefore, men and brethren, that through this man is preached unto you the forgiveness of sins: And by him all that believe are justified from all things, from which ye could not be justified by the law of Moses. ” (my emphasis)
+Be it known unto you therefore, men and brethren, that through this man is preached unto you the forgiveness of sins: And by him all that believe are justified from all things, from which ye could not be justified by the law of Moses. ” (my emphasis) Acts 13:26-39

 There is little difference in what these two patriarchs preach in the first fifteen verses or so of their respective sermons.
 Both firmly establish Jesus as Lord and Christ, the Son of God, raised from the dead, utilizing OT prophecy to corroborate these truths.
 But the last two or three verses, namely the part of the sermon that issues forth the required response from the respective audiences–the “invitation”–could not be more different.
-After leveling the indictment against his audience of crucifying the Lord Jesus Christ (verse 36), Peter commands them to “repent and be baptized for the remission of sins..”
+After leveling the indictment against his audience for crucifying the Lord Jesus Christ (verse 36), Peter commands them to “repent and be baptized for the remission of sins..”
 If they do this, he says they will “..receive the gift of the Holy Ghost…”

 Paul, on the contrary, does not charge his audience with the crime of crucifying Jesus.
-In verses 38 and 39, he tells them that, as a result of what God has done through his Son, Jesus Christ, their sins are forgiven, and that what any of them, Jew and Gentile alike, must do to be “justified from all things” is to believe this.
-He re-affirms this offer of salvation, apart from the works of the law, in Acts 16, when he tells a jailer in Philippi, who demands to know what he must do to be saved, to simply, “believe on the Lord Jesus Christ, and thou shalt be saved.”
+In verses 38 and 39, he tells them that, as a result of what God has done through his Son Jesus Christ, their sins are forgiven, and that what any of them, Jew and Gentile alike, must do to be “justified from all things” is to believe this.
+He re-affirms this offer of salvation, apart from the works of the law, in Acts 16, when he tells a jailer in Philippi, who asks what he must do to be saved, to simply, “believe on the Lord Jesus Christ, and thou shalt be saved.”

 From a Roman Catholic prelate:

 “We know that Jesus sent forth all twelve of His Apostles.
 In fact, the true Church of Christ is present only where there is an unbroken succession and identification with the spirit of the Apostles.
 However, among all the apostles, Peter and Paul have always occupied a special place in the life and liturgy of the Church.
 “Peter professed his faith in Christ first; Paul obtained as a gift the ability to deepen its riches.
 Peter founded the first community of Christians, who came from the Chosen People; Paul became the Apostle to the Gentiles.
-With different charisms they worked for one and the same cause: the building of Christ’s Church” (Pope Benedict XVI, Homily, Celebration of First Vespers of Solemnity of the Holy Apostles Peter and Paul, 28 June 2007).
+With different charisms they worked for one and the same cause: the building of Christ’s Church (Pope Benedict XVI, Homily, Celebration of First Vespers of Solemnity of the Holy Apostles Peter and Paul, 28 June 2007).
 Saint Leo the Great (440 461) speaks of the fact that they are always considered and honored as a unit.
 He wrote: “About their merits and virtues, which surpass all power of speech, we must not make distinctions, because they were equal in their election, alike in their toils, undivided in their death” (In natali apostolorum, 69).”12

 From the archives of two Evangelical websites: